 At the southernmost corner of the eastern United States stands a rare natural marvel: the Everglades.
-This incredible land boasts endless horizons, an eternity of glittering water and waving grasses, and an infinity of life-forms spanning this sub-tropical wilderness found nowhere else in the world.
-The Everglades is comprised of low islands (keys), tangled mangrove swamps, flat saw-grass prairies, pinewoods, and tropical hammocks and is the third largest national park in the U.S. For sports fishermen, this is the world’s best flats fishing with spotted sea trout, red fish (red drum), black drum, tarpon, snook, blues, Jack crevals, and Spanish mackerel all nipping at the lines.
+This incredible land boasts endless horizons, an eternity of glittering water, waving grasses, and an infinite number of life-forms spanning this subtropical wilderness found nowhere else in the world.
+The Everglades is comprised of low islands (keys), tangled mangrove swamps, flat saw-grass prairies, pinewoods, and tropical hammocks and is the third largest national park in the United States.
+For sports fishermen, this is the world’s best flats fishing with spotted sea trout, red fish (red drum), black drum, tarpon, snook, blues, Jack crevals, and Spanish mackerel all nipping at the lines.

 Facts At A Glance

 - Level of Difficulty: Moderate.
 Participants should be comfortable sea kayaking 10-15 miles a day up to a mile from shore.
 Most days are calm, however, 15 mph headwinds and three foot seas are not uncommon.

 - What’s Included: Kayaks and all kayaking gear, permits, shuttles, airport pick up/drop off, and two very experienced Adventures in Florida guides.

 - Meals: included